A new approach to the equivariant topological complexity: Lusternik-Schnirelmann category

+\begin{proof} We prove the theorem inductively.
+If $(n,m) = (n,1)$ then our diagram is of the form and it is easy to see that it is commutative whenever we set $\;\; \alpha (x_1 , \ldots , x_n , b)= (x_1 , \ldots , x_n , b,\ldots , b)$.
 The condition on the diagonal is also satisfied.
 Similar argument prove the statement for $(n,m) = (1,m)$.
 Now let us assume that $n,m\geqslant 2$.
 Since in the category of $G$ CW complexes the product of two pushouts is a pushout of products therefore we have a pushout

 We get a commutative diagram

 where $\eta$ is the universal map between two pushouts.
 The whole diagram is over the map

 and the assertion follows. \end{proof}